The Dark Side of Perfectionism: How the Pursuit of Greatness Can Lead to Insecurity and Decreased Performance

 The Pressure to Be Great

 Striving for greatness is not unworthy, but the desire to be great can become a slippery slope.
-The pressure we place on ourselves to be special can lead to insecurity, narcissism, and decreased performance.
+The pressure individuals place on themselves to be special can lead to insecurity, narcissism, and decreased performance.
 Research by Schore (2022) found that perfectionists are 51 percent more likely to die early, and perfectionism can contribute to suicide risk.

 The Neuroscience Behind Perfectionism